 Progression through junior teams

-Junior players can join Carlton at any age, although the majority start while they’re in primary school.
+Junior players usually join Carlton while they’re in primary school.

-Primary school players start from 7 years old.
+Primary school players start from 6 or 7 years old.
 The first introduction to cricket matches is Kwik Cricket, a simple and fast-moving version of the game with plastic balls and bats.

 Kwik Cricketers play tournaments through the summer, featuring many other clubs from Edinburgh and further afield.
-Most Kwik cricket tournaments are for Under-10s, although some Borders clubs host Under-12 tournaments.
+Most mixed Kwik cricket tournaments are for Under-10s, although some Borders clubs host Under-12 tournaments.
+Girls’ tournaments are Under-12.

 For a lighthearted introduction to Kwik Cricket, see the Beginners’ Guide to Kwik Cricket.